Designated (Essential) Caregivers – Long-Term Care Only

-A designated caregiver is defined as: is a type of essential visitor (designated caregiver) who is designated by the resident and/or their substitute decision-maker and is visiting to provide direct care to the resident (e.g., supporting feeding, mobility, personal hygiene, cognitive stimulation, communication, meaningful connection, relational continuity and assistance in decision making).
+A Designated (Essential) Caregiver is defined as a type of essential visitor who is designated by the resident and/or their Substitute Decision Maker (SDM) and is visiting to provide direct care to the resident (e.g., supporting feeding, mobility, personal hygiene, cognitive stimulation, communication, meaningful connection, relational continuity and assistance in decision making).

-- The SDM (Substitute Decision Maker) and/or resident must provide the home in writing the rationale and identify the designated caregiver(s).
-This can be provided to the Resident and Family Relations Advisor, in order to ensure an updated listing of all essential caregivers.
+- A resident or SDM can appoint four (4) caregiver(s) regardless of vaccination status.
+The SDM and/or resident/patient must provide the home in writing the rationale and identify the Designated Caregiver(s).
+This must be completed through the office of the Resident and Family Relations Advisor or delegate, to ensure an updated listing of all Designated Caregivers.

-- Prior to visiting any resident for the first time and monthly thereafter, the designated caregiver(s) will require training that addresses how to safely provide direct care, including putting on and taking off PPE and hand hygiene.
-Retraining should occur on a monthly basis, or as needed.
-(Please see educational videos below.)
+- Before visiting any resident for the first time, the Designated Caregiver(s) will require training that addresses how to safely provide direct care, including putting on and taking off Personal Personal Equipment (PPE), physical distancing, hand hygiene and masking.
+All Designated Caregivers should participate in retraining monthly and as needed.

 - If you are feeling ill or unwell, please reschedule your visit.

-- The health and safety of our residents are of utmost importance if you do not comply with the directives outlined by the Ministry of Health and Long-Term Care the visit may be suspended/discontinued.
+- The health and safety of our resident/patient are of utmost importance, if you do not comply with the directives outlined by the Ministry of Health and Long-Term Care the visit may be suspended/discontinued.

-There will be a zero-tolerance approach to non-adherence to public health and safety measures (i.e wearing a mask, remaining in res/pt room for the entire visit etc).
+There will be a zero-tolerance approach to non-adherence to public health and safety measures.
 Please be advised that your visitation will be suspended if there is an observed non-adherence.

 - If non-adherence is observed, it may result in the suspension of your visit that day.

-- A follow-up call/visit (where required) by Res/Pt/Family Relations, to review expectations, provide education and advise of potential discontinuation/temporary suspension of visitation.
+- A follow-up call/visit (where required) by Resident/Patient/Family Relations, to review expectations, provide education and advise of potential discontinuation/temporary suspension of visitation.

 - Continued non-adherence would result in the suspension of the visitation.